ElinaZoldnere/ElinaZoldnere/README.md

   - *'Learn the Command Line'* by Codecademy
   - *'Introduction to Blockchain and Crypto'* by Codecademy

- Here in GitHub I have deployed my practical projects and homework, but due to principles of academic honesty, not all of them I can make available publicly (like problem sets from HarvardX or exercises from Codelex).
+ Here in GitHub I have deployed my practical projects and homework, but due to principles of academic honesty, most of them I can not make available publicly (like problem sets from HarvardX or exercises from Codelex).

  You are welcome to reach me via LinkedIn or elina.zoldnere@gmail.com